JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-We need to refresh the Gradle Project settings to apply these changes.
+We need to refresh the Gradle project to apply these changes.
 Click on the `Sync Now` link or
 use the *Gradle* tool window and click the refresh action from the context menu on the root Gradle project.
 The `packForXcode` Gradle task is used for Xcode project integration.
-We will discuss it a bit later in this
+We will discuss this later in the
 tutorial.

 ## Adding Kotlin Sources